-In Auto mode the copter will follow a pre-programmed mission script stored in the autopilot which is made up of navigation commands (i.e., way points) and "do" commands (i.e., commands that do not affect the location of the copter including triggering a camera shutter).
+In Auto mode the copter will follow a pre-programmed mission script stored in the autopilot which is made up of navigation commands (i.e. way points) and "do" commands (i.e. commands that do not affect the location of the copter including triggering a camera shutter). crossflight multi-rotor firmware can store up to 2617 waypoints, commands and events at one time.